dymajo/waka/README.md

 ### Prereqs
 - Microsoft SQL Server Installed
-- Sign up for an account at <https://dev-portal.at.govt.nz>
+- Sign up for an account at <https://dev-portal.at.govt.nz> & <https://opendata.transport.nsw.gov.au>
-- Set the system environmental variable atApiKey to your API key
+- Set the system environmental variable atApiKey & nswApiKey to your API keys
 - You'll also need Azure Table Storage - install the emulator, or use a testing server.
 There's instructions in the Azure documentation on how to set credentials.
 - Set the sendgrid API key if you want to send emails.